MalcolmPereira/multitest/multitest-api/README.md

 ## Build
 Run 'npm run build' to build the project.

-The build artifacts will be stored in the 'dist` directory.
+The build artifacts will be stored in the 'dist' directory.

 ## Package